rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 **Semantic UI Button**

-{{% a_blank "Buttons" "https://react.semantic-ui.com/elements/button/" %}} allow users to take actions, and make choices, with a single tap.
+{{% a_blank "Semantic UI Buttons" "https://react.semantic-ui.com/elements/button/" %}} allow users to take actions, and make choices, with a single tap.
 They help communicate an action a user can take.

 {{< highlight javascript >}}
-import React from 'react'
+import React from 'react';
-import { Button } from 'semantic-ui-react'
+import { Button } from 'semantic-ui-react';

-const ButtonExample = () => <Button>Click Here</Button>
+const ButtonExample = () => <Button>Click Here</Button>;
 {{< /highlight >}}

 The output can be seen {{% a_blank "here" "https://codesandbox.io/embed/x9jjqzr4nq" %}}.
-The button component allows the following props.
+The Button component allows the following props:

 * `<u>active</u>`: This prop is used to show the current state of the button.
 * `<u>as</u>`: This specifies the element type to render the content in.